gkorpal/gkorpal.github.io/_drafts/fedora.md

 | apt purge | N/A |
 | apt-cache search | dnf search |

 In older versions, `apt-get` in Ubuntu corresponded to `yum` in Fedora.
 To know if a reboot is needed after doing a `dnf update` use either [tracer](https://dnf-plugins-extras.readthedocs.io/en/latest/tracer.html) or [needs-restarting](https://dnf-plugins-core.readthedocs.io/en/latest/needs_restarting.html) plugin.
+Unlike Debian/ubuntu, I don't need to remeber to use `autoremove` after removing some package.

 Moreover, like in Ubuntu we use `dpkg` for installing .deb files, we can use `rpm` in Fedora for installing .rpm files.
 Following is a comparison of commands: